Manuel Teixeira Gomes: Personal life

 The company was closed but father and son continued the business on their own.
-Soon their success meant that they had to enlarge their market to new areas that were familiar to them, North Africa and the Middle East, but meant that Manuel had to travel nine months of the year, returning to Portugal only during the fig picking season.
+Soon their success meant that they had to enlarge their market to new areas that were familiar to them, North Africa and the Middle East, but this meant that Manuel had to travel nine months of the year, returning to Portugal only during the fig picking season.

 After 1895 he established new contacts with the literary circles of Lisbon.
 Through Fialho de Almeida he met Marcelino Mesquita, Gomes Leal and others.
 Alfredo Mesquita, Luís Osório and António Nobre encouraged him to publish his first book, O Inventário de Junho, which came out in 1899.

 Due to his father's deteriorating health and advanced age, he spent longer periods in Portimão.
 During this time, he published Cartas sem Moral Nenhuma and Agosto Azul, in 1904, Sabrina Freire in 1905, Desenhos e Anedotas de João de Deus in 1907 and Gente Singular in 1909.

 After he resigned his presidency on 11 December 1925, on the pretext of poor health, he went into voluntary exile on 17 December 1925, travelling to Oran, Algeria, and never returned to Portugal.
 In 1931 he moved to Bougie, where he lived the rest of his life, always opposing the authoritarian Estado Novo regime.

-He had two natural daughters by Belmira das Neves (5 August 1886 – 26 January 1967), daughter of fisherman João de Deus and wife Quitéria das Dores, named Ana Rosa, who was born in Portimão and married José Calapez, also born in Portimão, and Maria Manuela, who was born on 7 September 1910 and married José Pearce de Azevedo (born and died Portimão).
+He had two natural daughters by Belmira das Neves (5 August 1886 – 26 January 1967), daughter of fisherman João de Deus and wife Quitéria das Dores, named Ana Rosa, who was born in Portimão and married José Calapez, also born in Portimão, and Maria Manuela, who was born on 7 September 1910 and married José Pearce de Azevedo (born and died in Portimão).
 He intended to marry her but his parents did not allow him to do so.